 Key cities for private schools in Negeri Sembilan

 Port Dickson has 3 schools, fewer than you would expect for a coastal town, but PD’s economy runs more on weekend tourism than corporate employment, so the demand base is smaller.
-Bandar Enstek, Mantin, and Nilai each have one school apiece.
-Nilai’s proximity to KLIA makes it a consideration for families with one parent who travels frequently.
+Bandar Enstek has Epsom College as its flagship, with the campus benefiting from KLIA proximity for international student arrivals.
+Mantin and Nilai each have one school apiece.
+Nilai’s proximity to KLIA and to several university campuses (Nilai University, INTI International University) makes it a consideration for academic and travel-frequent families.

 Choosing a private school in Negeri Sembilan